AlexJReid/blog/content/posts/local-api/index.md

 What I particularly like about it is the rapid feedback loop.
 I was able to patch a local implementation of the `message` service into a real environment make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

-Let me know what you think.
-Discuss on Twitter.

 ## Links
 - Image credit: photo by [John Barkiple](https://unsplash.com/@barkiple?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/xWiXi6wRLGo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)